mbadry1/DeepLearning.ai-Summary/2- Improving Deep Neural Networks/Readme.md

 ### Understanding mini-batch gradient descent

 - In mini-batch algorithm, the cost won't go down with each step as it does in batch algorithm.
-It could contain some ups and downs but generally it has to go down (unlike the batch gradient descent where cost function descreases on each iteration).
+It could contain some ups and downs but generally it has to go down (unlike the batch gradient descent where cost function descreases on each iteration).<br/>
   ![](Images/04-_batch_vs_mini_batch_cost.png)
 - Mini-batch size:
   - (`mini batch size = m`)  ==>    Batch gradient descent